 - A Registered Nurse with completion of a: - Baccalaureate degree in nursing (BSN) from an accredited nursing program - Non-science Baccalaureate degree may be considered on a case by case basis - A preferred undergraduate GPA of 3.0 on a 4.0 scale - NOTE: The Admissions Committee may consider applicants, on a space available basis, whose credentials include less than a 3.0 GPA, and who meet all other admissions criteria.
 Such applicants may be granted provisional acceptance.
-Candidates accepted for provisional acceptance must attain a minimum 3.0 GPA or better in all courses during the first semester or they will be dismissed. - A completed application to Keiser University - Application fee to be submitted at time of application - Three letters of recommendation from: - o One must be from the applicant's current clinical supervisor - Two others must be from individuals who can assess the applicant's performance and level of clinical expertise in an acute care setting - Current Resume
+Candidates accepted for provisional acceptance must attain a minimum 3.0 GPA or better in all courses during the first semester or they will be dismissed. - A completed application to Keiser University - Application fee to be submitted at time of application - Current Resume - One-page Statement of Purpose as to why the applicant is pursuing graduate education in Nurse Anesthesia - Current and unrestricted (clear/active) license as a Registered Nurse in one of the states, or one of the protectorates of the United States, with eligibility for Florida R.N. licensure, which must be obtained prior to admission - Official transcripts from all academic institutions attended that indicate successful completion (C or better) of: - Statistics course - Undergraduate Health Assessment course - Two different Chemistry courses (one with laboratory component) - Two Anatomy and Physiology courses - Graduate Record Exam (GRE), taken within 5 years of application - A combined score (verbal and quantitative) with a score of 297 (preferred) - Analytical section must be reported with a score of 3.5 (preferred) - An applicant who is from a country where American English is not the primary language or whose bachelor degree is not from an accredited US institution, must submit a minimum: - TOEFL score of - o 550 (paper-based test) - 213 (computer-based test) - Evaluation of Bachelor's degree by a recognized U.S. evaluation service attesting to the fact that the degree is equivalent to that required for admission to the program

-- One-page Statement of Purpose as to why the applicant is pursuing graduate education in Nurse Anesthesia - Current and unrestricted (clear/active) license as a Registered Nurse in one of the states, or one of the protectorates of the United States, with eligibility for Florida R.N. licensure, which must be obtained prior to admission - Official transcripts from all academic institutions attended that indicate successful completion (C or better) of: - Statistics course - Undergraduate Health Assessment course - Two different Chemistry courses (one with laboratory component) - Two Anatomy and Physiology courses - Graduate Record Exam (GRE), taken within 5 years of application - A combined score (verbal and quantitative) with a score of 297 (preferred) - \circ Analytical section must be reported with a score of 3.5 (preferred) - An applicant who is from a country where American English is not the primary language or whose bachelor degree is not from an accredited US institution, must submit a minimum: - TOEFL score of - 550 (paper-based test) - 213 (computer-based test) - Evaluation of Bachelor's degree by a recognized U.S. evaluation service attesting to the fact that the degree is equivalent to that required for admission to the program - Applicants with a Master's Degree will not be required to retake the GRE; however, the GRE scores must be reported, if available - Minimum of one-year experience as a Registered Nurse in a critical care area; experience is preferred in the areas of ICU, CCU, Trauma ICU, Neuro ICU and CVRU; other experiences will be considered on an individual basis - All students are required to certify for BLS, ACLS and PALS twice during the curriculum; these certifications must be made through Keiser University.
+- Applicants with a Master's Degree will not be required to retake the GRE; however, the GRE scores must be reported, if available - Minimum of one-year experience as a Registered Nurse in a critical care area; experience is preferred in the areas of ICU, CCU, Trauma ICU, Neuro ICU and CVRU; other experiences will be considered on an individual basis - All students are required to certify for BLS, ACLS and PALS twice during the curriculum; these certifications must be made through Keiser University.
 Students who have BLS, ACLS and PALS certifications that are current please provide copies to Keiser University. - Driver's license copy- Current, valid unrestricted driver's license from one jurisdiction of the United States - Acceptable background check by the Florida Department of Law Enforcement (VECHS program) after acceptance, but prior to admission - Acceptable 10-panel drug screen after acceptance, but prior to admission - Required health and immunization screen